IsmayelHossen/Meal-Management/README.md

 # Meal-Management
-This Project is very helpful for the students who are live in mess for education,business purposes for daily meal count and end of the month calculate the whole calculation for individual members.Ultimatly Its easier and faster our life from hand writting calculation
+This Project is made by Php row code and markup language.It will be very helpful who want learn basic php row code and the beginnar who think that want to be a web developer it's for you.

 Here is the live host link below: https://meal-management.000webhostapp.com/index.php